Bodies not discovered for 3 days following deadly fire

 The firefighters were rescued and as far as everyone knew, all the occupants had gotten out safely.

 But relatives insisted to Action News that three family members remained missing and unaccounted for.
-Fire officials said they never received that message until three days later, on Friday.
+Fire officials said they never received that message until Friday, three days later.

 "We have identified a phone call at 4:37 p.m. on Friday, March 23, at our communication center and that was a call reporting some missing family members," said Thiel.

-It was shortly thereafter that the bodies of 3-year-old Haashim Johnson, His mother, 25-year-old Alita Johnson, and Alita's Father, 64-year-old Horace McCouellem, were located on the third floor.
+It was shortly thereafter that the bodies of 3-year-old Haashim Johnson, his mother 25-year-old Alita Johnson, and Alita's father 64-year-old Horace McCouellem were located on the third floor.

-"I can say on behalf of all of the members of the Philadelphia Fire Dept., that while we can never share the family's pain, this is extremely upsetting to us," said Thiel.
+"I can say on behalf of all of the members of the Philadelphia Fire Department that while we can never share the family's pain, this is extremely upsetting to us," said Thiel.

-Fire officials met with family members Tuesday to explain what had happened but some were still upset.
+Fire officials met with family members Tuesday to explain what had happened, but some were still upset.

 "It still doesn't make sense to us at all and we're still searching for answers, we're hurting," said cousin Evelyn Cooper.
 "We are hurting, this is not right, you saved your people but you couldn't save ours.
 This is just not right."